WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 <p align="center"><img src="./shared-everything-dynamic-linking.svg" width="600"></p>

 Here, `libc` defines and exports a linear memory that is imported by the other core instances contained within the same component instance.
-Thus, we want the ability to share *code* without necessarily sharing *data*.
+The whole application uses the `libc` module three times, sharing *code*, but with each usage getting a distinct instance and thus not sharing *data*.
 Module systems where sharing a module forces sharing a module instance are common in existing programming languages but break shared-nothing isolation and this use case.